 The bottom line is we don’t want you to carry credit card debt.
 Ever.

 The easiest way to stay out of credit card debt is to grab a pair of scissors, cut your cards up, and never use them again.
 However, after doing this long enough, we know this just isn’t going to happen for most readers 🙂

-If you are dead-set on using credit cards for your purchases, do yourself a favor and open a Debitize account and they will give you $10 just for giving them a try!
+If you are dead-set on using credit cards for your purchases, do yourself a favor and open a Debitize account on iOS or Android and they will give you $10 just for giving them a try!
 Your future self will thank you for not building a burden of credit card debt balances that will hinder you from reaching your financial dreams.